A partial list of the most common terminology found in VitalSmarts training and bestselling books:

 Vote Decision—A decision in which all have a voice, but the majority rules.

-What and If—The first principle of Crucial Confrontations™: problems come at us so rapidly and unannounced that we’re often caught by surprise.
+What and If—The first principle of Crucial Accountability™: problems come at us so rapidly and unannounced that we’re often caught by surprise.
 As a result, we move too quickly or become emotional and choose the wrong problem to address.
 To break this habit, we have to slow down, unbundle the problem into its components, and then choose What and If (what problem we’ll address, and if we should bring it up).

 Willpower Trap—The incorrect assumption that the only reason (among many possible reasons) we fail to make good choices is our lack of willpower.